 The Tacx Flux Smart trainer is one of our favourite connected direct-drive trainers on the market.
 It sacrifices some of the features of the top-end Neo model (primarily packability) in favour of a more reasonable price.

-While there are cheaper direct-drive trainers available, the Flux is currently the cheapest one to feature full FE-C (Fitness Equipment Control) integration, which means it can mimic courses you've ridden outside.
+While there are cheaper direct-drive trainers available, the Flux is currently one of the cheapest to feature full FE-C (Fitness Equipment Control) integration, which means it can mimic courses you've ridden outside.

 In our opinion the Tacx Neo offers one of the most immersive and engaging riding experiences out there (bar actually riding outside); simulating road surfaces and modulating resistance smoothly.

 Power measurement is dependable and consistent and there's not much that speaks against the unit apart from the high cost.
 With the discount featured here, that might not be as much of a problem anymore (for some) though.